MiyabiIshihara/MiyabiIshihara.github.io/index.md

 layout: home
 ---

-I am a fourth year PhD student in Statistics at UC Berkeley.
+I am a PhD student in Statistics at UC Berkeley.

 My research focuses on development of causal inference methods in complex observational studies.
-Specific areas include methods for causal inference with confounding, interference, satellite images, and spatial statistics.
-My projects are motivated by problems with potential for social and environmental impact.
+Specific areas include methods for causal inference with confounding, remote sensing, and spatial analysis.
+The projects are motivated by problems with potential for social and environmental impact.
+Current areas of focus are on occurrences and impacts of environmental hazards.

-Outside of research, I enjoy drawing, crafting, and finding new music in different languages.
+Outside of research, I enjoy drawing and finding new music in different languages.

 Email: miyabi_ishihara_at_berkeley_dot_edu